abaez/docker-shout/README.md

 the user by replacing `%u`, on line 8 with your user, in the unit file.

-Lastly, unless you want the volume configuration auto mounted to `/etc/shout`, change the volume location to whatever desire.
+Lastly, unless you want the volume configuration auto mounted to `/etc/shout`, change the volume location to whatever desire you may have.